Paul Medlow – R&D Laboratory Team Leader, Almac Diagnostic Services

-While at university I gained valuable practical experience in molecular biology research, which helped me secure a Core Lab Technologist position at Almac Diagnostics.
+While at university I gained valuable practical experience in molecular biology research, which helped me secure a Core Lab Technologist position at Almac Diagnostic Services.
 Ongoing training in personal development at Almac has enabled me to progress my career to become a laboratory team leader with the R&D department.

 Is this what you always wanted to do?

 While at school I wasn’t 100% clear on what career I wanted to pursue.
 Although I enjoyed science, it wasn’t until I was at University that I realized human science and research was for me.

 Were there any particular essential qualifications or experience needed?